Michigan's Race to the Top Early Learning Challenge Grant

-The Race to the Top Early Learning Challenge (RTT-ELC) is a federal initiative that provided competitive state grants to support purposeful efforts to ensure that greater numbers of children with high needs are able to access high quality early learning and development programs, and that these programs are embedded within an integrated state system of programs and supports for young children.
+The Race to the Top Early Learning Challenge (RTT-ELC) was a federal initiative that provided competitive state grants to support purposeful efforts to ensure that greater numbers of children with high needs were able to access high quality early learning and development programs, and that these programs were embedded within an integrated state system of programs and supports for young children.

 In Phase 3 of the grant competition, Michigan was awarded $51.7 million to improve early learning programs.
-Participating State Agencies responsible for the implementation of grant projects and activities are:
+Participating State Agencies responsible for the implementation of grant projects and activities were:

 - the Michigan Department of Education (MDE),

 - the Michigan Department of Health and Human Services (MDHHS), and

 - the Center for Educational Performance and Information (CEPI), within the Michigan Department of Technology, Management, and Budget (DTMB).